jiko/cyborgmanifesto/index.md

 and so unhindered instrumental power (called effective communication).
 The biggest threat to such power is interruption of communication.
 Any system breakdown is a function of stress.
-The fundamentals of this technology can be condensed into the metaphor C31, command-controlcommunication-intelligence, the military's symbol for its operations theory.</p>
+The fundamentals of this technology can be condensed into the metaphor C3I, command-control-communication-intelligence, the military's symbol for its operations theory.</p>

 <p>In modern biologies, the translation of the world into a problem in coding
 can be illustrated by molecular genetics, ecology, sociobiological evolutionary theory, and immunobiology.
-The organism has been translated into prob-lems of genetic coding and read-out.
+The organism has been translated into problems of genetic coding and read-out.
 Biotechnology, a writing technology, informs research broadly.
 In a sense, organisms have ceased to exist as objects of knowledge, giving way to biotic components, i.e., special kinds of information-processing